-Python supports a variety of abstract 'protocols;' the specific interfaces provided to use these interfaces are documented in Abstract Objects Layer (in The Python/C API).
+Python supports a variety of abstract 'protocols;' the specific interfaces provided to use these interfaces are documented in abstract.

 A number of these abstract interfaces were defined early in the development of the Python implementation.
 In particular, the number, mapping, and sequence protocols have been part of Python since the beginning.
 Other protocols have been added over time.
 For protocols which depend on several handler routines from the type implementation, the older protocols have been defined as optional blocks of handlers referenced by the type object.
 For newer protocols there are additional slots in the main type object, with a flag bit being set to indicate that the slots are present and should be checked by the interpreter.
 (The flag bit does not indicate that the slot values are non-NULL.
 The flag may be set to indicate the presence of a slot, but a slot may still be unfilled.)